 Be sure you have you filled your pain medication prescription.
 If not do so now.
 Wait to take the medication until you have completed steps 2-6 to follow.

 When you first arrive home: For the first 30 minutes keep firm, continuous pressure on the gauze over the surgery site.
-Afterwards, remove gauze.
+Afterward, remove gauze.
 If bleeding has not stopped, place fresh gauze in your mouth.
 Bite down with firm, continuous pressure for another half hour.
 Remove gauze.
 Blood may ooze slightly after gauze is removed.
 A pinkish tinge to your saliva is normal.

 Rest with head elevated, as in a recliner chair or with extra pillows.
 Expect to sleep most of the day.